Registering People to Vote

 To vote in person

-The voting legislation has changed this year.
 To vote in person, people now need to present an accepted photo ID at the polling station – such as a UK passport, Driver’s Licence or Blue Badge.
+You can find a full list of accepted IDs here.

 To vote by post